ro31337/bigoposter/README.md

 You can print as many copies as you want (of any size you want) for personal and business needs.
 You can modify the poster.

-### Open Source?

-Seems like this repo became popular, which I didn't expect.
-Please give me some time to polish the source and release it under MIT [Creative Commons?] license.
-Thank you!

 ### Credits

 * [BigORef](https://github.com/josem/bigoref) ([website](http://bigoref.com/)) - José, thanks for your improvements to Big-O Cheatsheet.